 Baggage delays: In the case of baggage delay, the air carrier is liable for damage unless it took all reasonable measures to avoid the damage or it was impossible to take such measures.
 The liability for baggage delay is limited to 1,131 SDRs.

 Destruction, loss or damage to baggage: The air carrier is liable for destruction, loss or damage to baggage up to 1,131 SDRs.
 In the case of checked baggage, it is liable even if not at fault, unless the baggage was defective.
 In the case of the checked baggage, the carrier is liable only if at fault.

 Higher limits for baggage: A passenger can benefit from a higher liability limit by making a special declaration at the latest at check-in and by paying a supplementary fee.

 Complaints on Baggage

 If the baggage is damaged, delayed, lost or destroyed, the passenger must write and complain to the air carrier as soon as possible, in the case of damage to checked baggage, the passenger must write and complain within 7 days and in the case of delay within 21 days, in both cases from the date on which the baggage was placed at the passengers disposal.

 If the air carrier actually performing the flight is not the same as the contracting air carrier, the passenger has the right to address a complaint or to make a claim for damages against either.
 If the name or code of an air carrier is indicated on the ticket, that air carrier is the contracting air carrier.

-Basis for the information: The basis for the rules described above is the Montreal Convention of 28 May 1999, which is implemented in the Community by Regulation (EC) No.
+The basis for the information: The basis for the rules described above is the Montreal Convention of 28 May 1999, which is implemented in the community by Regulation (EC) No.

 2027/97 (as amended by Regulation (EC) No. 889/2002 and national legislation of the Member States).
 A copy of any conditions of carriage applicable to the holiday and the Conventions referred to above, can be supplied on request.